Prepare the OS for layering

 - Connection broker software: Your connection broker software must also be installed on your Platform layer, not on the OS layer.

-- MS Office and other apps: Do not include MS Office or other applications on the OS layer, with the exception of the few apps that create local users.
+- MS Office and other apps: Do not include MS Office or other applications on the OS layer, except for the few apps that create local users.
 Generally, applications should be installed on App layers.

 - Diff disk: Do not use a diff disk.

 - Gen2 machines: In MS Hyper-V, do not use Gen2 machines.
 Once the initial OS layer is created, it can be converted to Gen2 by adding a revision.

 - Domain join: Do not join the OS layer to an Active Directory domain.
 Instead, join the domain in the Platform layer.
 This allows you to use the same OS in different domains.

 For detailed steps to prepare the OS, select your hypervisor: